b12io/how-we-ai/src/communication.md

   * From an internal perspective, we show how we communicate the functionality to people like copywriters, whose roles and responsibilities are affected by this technology.
   * Finally, we describe how we think about product flows and microcopy to inform new-to-AI users who might not be aware of its limitations.

-We haven't yet written marketing copy around this functionality we're treading carefully as we introduce the technology, but as we do, we'll include examples of newsletters and other marketing-oriented content in this chapter as well.
+We haven't yet written marketing copy around this functionality (we're treading carefully as we introduce the technology), but as we do, we'll include examples of newsletters and other marketing-oriented content in this chapter as well.